PushpakkumarBH/PushpakkumarBH/README.md

 <script>
   const facts = [
-    "I am a certified scuba diver.",
     "I have climbed to the top of a mountain.",
-    "I can play the piano.",
+    "I can play the guitar.",
-    "I have traveled to 5 different countries."
+    "I am enthusiast coder."
   ];

   function displayFact() {